Murder of John Hron

-John Hron (25 January 1981 - 17 August 1995) was a Swedish 14-year-old boy who was tortured to death and drowned by four older teenage neo-Nazis.
-The murder shocked the Swedish public, as violent youth crimes were relatively unheard of at the time.
-The case remains one of the most sensitive, debated and infamous crimes in modern Swedish criminal history.
+John Hron (25 January 1981 – 17 August 1995) was a Swedish 14-year-old boy who was tortured to death and drowned by four older teenage neo-Nazis.
+The murder shocked the Swedish public, as deadly violence among youths were relatively uncommon at the time.

+The case remains one of the most sensitive, debated and infamous crimes in Swedish criminal history.

 Murder

-Hron had been camping with a friend by the small lake Ingetorpssjön near his hometown Kode in Kungälv Municipality on the night of his murder.
-Four young men (15-year-old Mikael Fjällholm and 18-year-old Daniel Hansson, plus a 17-year-old and another 18-year-old) appeared, who all had strong ties to the neo-Nazi skinhead subculture and especially the militant Nazi network Vitt Ariskt Motstånd ("White Aryan Resistance").
+Hron had been camping with a friend by the small Lake Ingetorp near his hometown Kode in Kungälv Municipality on the night of his murder.
+Four young men (15-year-old Mikael Fjällholm and 18-year-old Daniel Hansson (1977–2018), plus a 17-year-old and another 18-year-old) appeared, who all had strong ties to the neo-Nazi skinhead subculture and especially the militant Nazi network Vitt Ariskt Motstånd ("White Aryan Resistance").
 Hron had had some trouble with the youngest of the gang, Mikael Fjällholm, who was a known bully at the school both he and Hron attended.
 Mikael later said in his testimony, "I must have scared every last one in that school."
 Hron, who was known for speaking his mind, had come in conflict with Mikael and the neo-Nazi gang earlier, and at some point they had threatened to kill him.
+It was described by other pupils at the school that Fjällholm "demanded everyone bow in fear to him, but Hron refused".

 On the evening of 17 August 1995, while Hron was camping with his friend Christian at a cliff at lake Ingetorpssjön, the group of neo-Nazis had noticed them and walked up to their campsite, dressed in Nazi clothing and playing White Power music from a stereo.
 First, Daniel Hansson threw a can of beer in Hron's face and told him to say that he "loves Nazism", punching him several times in the face, while the others laughed.
 Hron, being known for standing up against racism, refused to say this and was again beaten brutally for it.

 The four began kicking him in the head, hitting him, throwing heavy cans of beer in his face, and taunting him verbally.
 They would intersperse their beatings with suddenly acting friendly, offering him beers, and apologizing, just to continue beating him again, in what was described by the court as a sadistic "cat-and-mouse"-like torture that went on for hours.
 They jump-kicked him, kicked him in the back of his head, struck his neck with a flaming piece of wood and burnt him, stomped on his stomach, destroyed his belongings and set fire to the tent he had shared with Christian.